 - Increased insights to enhance cohort treatment

-Digitization of healthcare processes and the legislated performance reporting requirements of healthcare organizations have enabled businesses to easily access patient data sets to make crucial decisions.
-Predictive analytics in healthcare also includes large population studies using volumes of health system data including geographic, demographic, and medical condition information that can generate profiles of community and other cohort health patterns and inform health organisations to create early interventions that aim to reduce the financial and resource load on the public health system in the future.
+The digitization of healthcare processes and the growing emphasis on legislated performance reporting requirements empower healthcare businesses with easy access to extensive patient data sets.
+Predictive analytics extends its reach to large population studies, utilizing vast health system data that includes geographic, demographic, and medical condition information.
+Through the analysis of this data, healthcare organizations can generate profiles of community and cohort health patterns.
+These insights inform health organizations, enabling them to implement early interventions that aim to reduce the future financial and resource burden on the public health system.

 Predictive Analytics in Healthcare: What are the risks involved?

 - Ongoing technological advancements and impact on decision-making

 - Moral hazard and human intervention points with the machine